 Spray clothing should be changed and washed daily.

 Before entering the house, discard clothing saturated with highly toxic, undiluted pesticides, and discard any contaminated leather apparel.
 The pesticide can't be completely removed from these items.

 Pre-rinse other garments twice in a pail of hot water.
 Empty the prerinse water into the septic system, or use the water in following pesticide applications.

 If the clothing can be laundered, inform the person doing the wash about the pesticide-contaminated clothes and tell whether the pesticide was in a liquid or powder form.

-or the launderer, it important to know which chemicals are more toxic.
+It is important to know which chemicals are more toxic.
 Key words on all pesticide labels, called "Signal Words" identify the toxicity of the product.
 For example: Poison Danger signifies a highly toxic or highly concentrated product; Warning, moderately toxic; and Caution, slightly toxic.